ksikka/lightning-pose/docs/source/user_guide/inference.rst

 The command ``litpose predict`` is used to run model inference on new data.

 The command-line tool is a wrapper around our python library.
-If you wish to interface directly with the underlying python library, see the source code at ``lightning_pose/cli/main.py`` a usage example.
+If you wish to interface directly with the python library, see the source code at ``lightning_pose/cli/main.py`` for a usage example.

 Inference on new videos using the command-line
 ==============================================